What are bedsores?

 What causes bedsores?

 A bedsore develops when blood supply to the skin is cut off for more than 2 to 3 hours.
 As the skin dies, the bedsore first starts as a red, painful area, which eventually turns purple.
-Left untreated, the skin can break open and become infected.
+Left untreated, the skin can break open and the area can become infected.

 - Buttocks area (on the tailbone or hips)